-As major corporations move further and further away from paper transactions (both alleviating storage and environmental concerns) by embracing electronic book entry form, one type of ownership method called the Direct Registration System, or DRS for short, has become particularly popular for blue chip stocks.
+As major corporations move further and further away from paper transactions (both alleviating storage and environmental concerns) by embracing electronic book-entry form, one type of ownership method called the Direct Registration System (DRS) has become particularly popular for blue-chip stocks.
 Investors who hold paper stock certificates or participate in the dividend reinvestment programs, also known as DRIPs, of certain businesses are likely to frequently encounter DRS.

 At least in the case of margin accounts, if the brokerage firm goes bankrupt, you are left holding the bag with a general claim against the firm (cash accounts aren't subject to rehypothecation and should be entirely segregated).

 What will happen to your shares that were held in street name?
 Historically, this hasn't been a problem, though every few decades there is a major blowup that costs a lot of investors a lot of money.